andrewpapa/andrewpapa.github.io/research_bioml.md

 ---

 My research involves the application of Machine Learning (ML), statistical modelling and bioinformatic methods to large and diverse datasets, with the goal of tackling concrete questions in cancer biology.
-The data types I work with are, predominantly, single-cell and bulk sequencing datasets (e.g. scRNA-seq/scATAC-seq), spatial transcriptomics datasets (e.g. Xenium, CosMx) and increasingly imaging modalities (specifically, H&Es).
+I work predominantly with single-cell and bulk omics datasets, as well as spatial transcriptomics datasets, and increasingly gaining experience with imaging modalities (specifically, H&Es).

 I particularly enjoy the challenge of turning biological questions into tangible and actionable ML/computational tasks.

 ### Modelling data to gain insights to biology

-In broad terms, the majority of my day-to-day work can be described as applying ML approaches to infer latent structures from biological datasets, in order to to probe or answer specific biological questions.
+In broad terms, my work can be described as applying ML and statistical approaches to infer latent structures from biological datasets, in order to probe or answer specific biological questions.
 Recent examples of this include:

  - **Alignment of pre-clinical models with human tumours.**
-   Two important questions in pre-clinical cancer modelling (e.g. GEMM models) include: how well do models recapitulate key events in human cancers, and how do we rank different models of of a given cancer?
+   Two important questions in pre-clinical cancer modelling (e.g. GEMMs) include: how well do models recapitulate key events in human cancers, and how do we rank different models of a given cancer?
 To begin to answer these, I have developed a framework that compares celltype-specific gene programs across species.
 This uses scRNA-seq datasets together with matrix-factorization algorithms (e.g. NMF or archetypal analysis), optimal transport and protein-language models (e.g. ESM2).

  - **Quantifying gene-program gradients in tumours.**
    A typical approach to analysing data is to place data points (e.g. cells) into discrete categories, using clustering methods.
-While useful, these methods can often miss continuous variation amongst cells, and this can be particularly important in tumour biology where cells can lie on a continuum spectrum of states.
+While useful, these methods often miss continuous variation amongst cells.
+This can be particularly important in tumours where cells can lie on a continuum spectrum of states.
 With the advent of spatial transcriptomics (ST), there is an opportunity to quantify the spatial distributions of these states and their gradients.
-   I am combining ideas from the Implicit Neural Representations (INRs) and Latent Factor Models to learn continuous, spatial functions of gene-program expression and the associated gradients across tissues, from ST datasets.
+I am combining ideas from the Implicit Neural Representations and Latent Factor Models to learn continuous, spatial functions of gene-program expression and the associated gradients across tissues, from ST datasets.

  - **Non-coding variants and Sequence-to-function modelsi.**
    The research I performed during my XDF (see below) left me fascinated by how the combinatorial interactions of transcription factors with non-coding regions of the genome regulate the expression of genes.
-Modelling epigenetic data using sequence-to-function models has begun providing insights into these *enhancer codes* and I am interested in using this kind of modelling to begin interpreting the effects non-coding variants have on tumour gene expression.
+Progress in modelling epigenetic data using deep-learning sequence-to-function models has begun providing insights into these *enhancer codes*.
+I am interested in using these modelling approaches to interpret the effects non-coding variants have on tumour gene expression.
    I have gained experience training these models in the context of pancreatic cancer, using publicly-available scATAC-seq datasets.
-I am also interested in exploring the use of these models for comparison of pre-clinical models with human tumours.
+I am also interested in using these models to make cross-species comparisons of pre-clinical models with human tumours.

 As part of my role at the CRUK-SI, I am priviledged to be able to co-supervise multiple